 4.)
 Captain America: The First Avenger

 Captain America is one of my favorite superhero characters.
 And I love the retro feel of this film.
-In many ways those two characteristics are what make this film more enjoyable in my mind than The Winter Soldier.
+In many ways those two characteristics are what make this film more enjoyable in my mind than The Winter Soldier and Civil War.
 I wish though that the Red Skull had survived (and maybe he did, who knows?) but the tone of this film makes the rewatchability more enjoyable.

 3.)
 Guardians of the Galaxy